mnikn/bullet-data/README.md

 ## Features

 - Visualize configuration data
-- convenient to dynamically modify the structure and format the data according to the configuration information
+- Convenient to dynamically modify the structure and format the data according to the configuration information
 - Support custom validation of fields
 - Supports multi-level nesting of fields
 - Supports multilingualization of data